benvaljean/benvaljean.github.io/_posts/2010-03-06-Investigate_Exchange_Web_Services_(EWS)_and_Autodiscover_issues_(Exchange_2007).markdown

-The [Your Out of Office settings cannot be displayed](Your_Out_of_Office_settings_cannot_be_displayed_Error_(Outlook_2007) "wikilink") issue presented a 401 error occurring, leading to the solution detailed above.
+The [Your Out of Office settings cannot be displayed](Your_Out_of_Office_settings_cannot_be_displayed_Error_(Outlook_2007) "wikilink") issue presented a 401 error occurring.

 [Category:Exchange](Category:Exchange "wikilink")